 A maelstrom is a powerful, turbulent whirlpool, characterized by intense swirling currents.
 Typically found in narrow straits, it results from the interaction of tidal forces, oceanic currents, and underwater topography, creating a visually striking unpredictable, and hazardous natural phenomenon.

-Depending on the volume of water and force of colliding waters, whirlpools can appear in different sizes.
+Depending on the volume of water and the force of colliding waters, whirlpools can appear in different sizes.
 Some whirlpools form and disappear over a short period, while some water systems keep whirlpools for centuries.

 Introduction: